JeffreySanford/craft-ai-nest/docs/DEVELOPERS.md

 # Developer Guide

-This guide provides information for developers working on the Craft AI NestJS project.
+This guide provides comprehensive information for developers working on the Craft AI NestJS project.

 ## Development Environment Setup